chase-roohms/kometa-configs/README.md

 ## Manual Metadata Management

 You can manually add metadata using [workflow_dispatch](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) workflows or by editing YAML files directly.
-Scripts are provided for linting, sorting, and formatting to ensure consistency.
+Functions are provided for sorting and formatting to ensure consistency.

 - **Manual Add Workflow:** Use the "Manually add Media" GitHub Action to insert a new movie/show.